voldien/naive-crc-analysis/README.md

 CRCAnalysis --help
 ```

-A example output can be the following.
+An example output can be the following.

 ```bash
 Naive CRC Analysis